 In April 2011, the Company entered into a joint marketing agreement with MGM (as amended, the "Marketing Agreement") in exchange for assistance with marketing campaigns and the exclusive right to utilize MGM's licensed marks and licensed copyrights for the development of certain of the Company's social casino games.
-The initial term was for one year from the go-live date of the first such game in July 2012, with an automatic renewal provision for successive two-year terms based on our games meeting certain performance criteria.
+The initial term was for one year from the go-live date of the first such game in July 2012, with an automatic renewal provision for successive/wo-year terms based on our games meeting certain performance criteria.
 If our games do not achieve the specified performance criteria, the term will be automatically renewed for a one-year period and the right to utilize MGM's licensed marks and copyrights will become non-exclusive.
 The non-exclusive term will be automatically renewed for successive one-year periods so long as our games meet certain other performance criteria.
-As consideration for the use of MGM's intellectual property, the Company issued 19.2 million shares of its common stock representing 10% of its then-outstanding common stock; and in lieu of royalty payments, the Company agreed to pay MGM a profit share of: (i) during the exclusive term, a mid- to high-single digit percentage of cumulative net operating income.
+As consideration for the use of MGM's intellectual property, the Company issued 19.2 million shares of its common stock; and in lieu of royalty payments, the Company agreed to pay MGM a profit share of: (i) during the exclusive term, a mid- to high-single digit percentage of cumulative net operating income, as defined in the Marketing Agreement, and (ii) during the non-exclusive term, a low- to mid-single digit percentage of cumulative net operating income.
 As further described in Note 11-Goodwill, the Marketing Agreement was recorded as an indefinite-lived intangible asset.